jjasghar/chef-book/part2/05-chef-solo.md

 [2013-10-21T14:53:45-05:00] FATAL: Chef::Exceptions::ChildConvergeError: Chef run process exited unsuccessfully (exit code 1) root@chef-book:~#
 ```
 Yep, it ain't happy.
-Thats cool, that's expected, I just wanted to make sure you saw it in error state before taking a stab at it.
+That's expected at this stage.
+I just wanted to make sure you saw it in error state before taking a stab at it.

 Ok, so we can run a `chef-solo` process/run, now lets actually talk about `chef-solo`.
 In the simplest terms `chef-solo` is a local provisioning software that runs through some predetermined configuration decisions, and spits out the machine how you say it should. `chef-solo`, nay all of chef, uses a compiled top down set of instuctions, or _recipes_, to build the machine how you want it to be.
 As you can see with the `Compiling Cookbooks...` line.